YicongHong/YicongHong.github.io/_pages/about.md

 </style>

 ------
 I am a research scientist at <a target="_blank" href="https://research.adobe.com/">Adobe Research<a/>.
-My current focus is on generative network architectures and modeling, including linear-complexity models, Test-Time Training, and the integration of diffusion and autoregressive approaches.
+My latest work focuses on generative network architectures for efficient <a target="_blank" href="https://yiconghong.me/HTH/">(HTH)<a/>, long-context <a target="_blank" href="https://tianyuanzhang.com/projects/ttt-done-right/">(Test-Time Training)<a/>, and long-horizon <a target="_blank" href="https://desaixie.github.io/pa-vdm/">(Progressive Diffusion)<a/> video modeling and generation.

+Recently, my work has centered on building world models for interactive video generation, aiming for extended durations, long-term memory, spatial consistency, and real-time control.
+(Tes, Genie-3 is extraordinary — but we’re on a mission to push the boundaries even further!) 💪💪🌟

 Prior to that, I completed my Ph.D.
 (Dec2023) at the <a target="_blank" href="https://cecc.anu.edu.au/">College of Engineering, Computing, and Cybernetics (CECC)<a/> at the <a target="_blank" href="https://www.anu.edu.au/">Australian National University (ANU)<a/>.
 I was also a previous research student at the <a target="_blank" href="https://www.roboticvision.org/">Australian Centre for Robotic Vision (ACRV@ANU)<a/>.
 I was advised by <a target="_blank" href="http://users.cecs.anu.edu.au/~sgould/">Prof. Stephen Gould<a/> (ANU), <a target="_blank" href="http://www.qi-wu.me/">Prof. Qi Wu<a/> (UoA) and <a target="_blank" href="http://users.cecs.anu.edu.au/~xlx/">Prof. Lexing Xie<a/> (ANU).